SuperDARNCanada/borealis/docs/source/antennas_iq-v04.rst

 Borealis software version 0.4 is out of date, see the current format of the antennas_iq files `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#borealis-current-version>`_.

-The antennas_iq format is intended to hold individual antennas i and q data.
+The antennas_iq format is intended to hold individual antennas I and Q data.
 The data is not averaged.

 Both site files and array-restructured files exist for this file type.
 Both are described below.